ShawxingKwok/ITWorks/content/docs/multiplatform/mvb/android/_index.md

 {{< /hint >}}

 ## rmb
 This is the abbreviation of `remember`, meaning the value is alive across the configuration change (e.g. rotation).
+Switch from the traditional way as below.
 {{< codeImg rmb.png >}}
 <p style="text-align:center;">↓</p>
 {{< codeImg rmb_.png >}}